ajaysrinic/AWS-Assignments/README.md

 # AWS-Assignments

-This repo is created for the assignments that are to be submitted in the LetsUpgrade AWS Essentials Course!
+This repo is created to submit assignments for the LetsUpgrade AWS Essentials Course!

 Cool, Github'ing! :)